xufei/xufei.github.io/resume.md

 - Runs an open source library of myself, and write technical articles constantly.
 - Often talks with tens of front-end experts, which are at the top of Chinese developers, and follows each other at Sina Weibo(The Chinese Twitter).

+## Work Experience
+Since graduation, I worked in ZTEsoft up to now, it's a subsidiary of ZTE, have more than 2000 employees, the major direction of ZTEsoft is to provide business and operation support for telecommunication operators.

+- 2005.7 - 2007.6, IOM Department, work as development engineer.
+- 2007.7 - 2013.6, International Product Center, work as architect and the leader of front-end framework project, which contains a number of web development experts cater to Web, Android and iOS framework development.
+- 2013.7 up to now, Product Technology Strategic Planning Committee, work as senior expert and the leader of the Web Platform project.

 ## Work achievement

-- One of the main participants of ZTEsoft IOM front-end framework.
+- One of the main participants of ZTEsoft IOM front-end framework, write the web framework code to support business development, most of them were written in JavaScript, we use HTC(HTML Component) to make web components, VML(Vector Markup Language) to draw graphics.
-- One of the main participants of ZTEsoft CCB ZSmart V7 front-end framework.
+- One of the main participants of ZTEsoft CCB ZSmart V7 front-end framework, write the web framework code to support business development.
 - The director of ZTEsoft ZSmart V8 front-end framework.
+We use Flex, a RIA(Rich Internet Application) technique to build the CRM product, also, we improved our design of component platform, so developers who build the business can accomplish their work conveniently.
+We also paid some effort on mobile platforms such as Android and iOS.
 - The director of ZTEsoft ZSmart Web Platform.
+The goal of this platform is to manage our whole develop process, we design UI prototype with it, setup components in it, manage the business logic and services, write documents and demos, and even the release of versions, all of them can be done with it.
+It's one of the strategic projects in ZTEsoft, with the highest priority.
 - One of the ZTEsoft top-ten meritorious person in 2011.

 ## Vision of the future

 The future world, is a world of the Web, a world of the mobile platform, a world based on components, a world with customization.
 For every company who make business software, it's very important to implement a customizable modular platform based on Web, and also for mobile platform.

-The ultimate goal of a customizable modular platform is to save people from coding, with this, people can set up services, configurate front-end business logic, generate UI in WYSIWYG(What You See Is What You Get) way, fit UI and logic together, and publish usable UIs in reality.
+The ultimate goal of a customizable modular platform is to save people from coding, with this, people can deploy services, set up front-end business logic, generate UI in WYSIWYG(What You See Is What You Get) way, fit UI and logic together, and publish usable UIs in reality.
 There are some key points in the process.

 - In which way do we divide user interface into components?
 - How to manage our front-end business?